Outlines (song)

-"Outlines" is a song recorded by Dutch record producer and DJ Mike Mago and Canadian synthpop group Dragonette.
+"Outlines" is a song recorded by Dutch record producer and DJ Mike Mago and Canadian synth-pop group Dragonette.
 It was released as a single on 29 August 2014 by Spinnin' Records.

 Music video

 The music video for "Outlines" premiered on 15 August 2014.
 The video shows a blurred young woman in a leotard dancing inside of an abandoned building.
 While the woman dances, she produces outlines of herself that show her previous dance moves.